 2. School Fundraising Companies

 Another funding option is to purchase kits from school fundraising companies.
 These fundraising kits usually involve some sort of product-based sales with small prizes as incentives for students.
 However, school fundraising companies pocket a large percentage of your earnings.
 And this school fundraising model separates the students from what they are fundraising for.
-Students may be excited about winning a bonus prize for selling a lot of wrapping paper, but are they aware of what they are fundraising for?
-This disconnection to the purpose may accurately teach them about being a salesman, however it does not instill lessons of compassion and hard work that other types of school fundraisers provide.
+Students may be excited about winning a prize for selling wrapping paper, but are they aware of what they are fundraising for?
+This disconnection to the purpose may accurately teach them about being a salesman.
+However, it does not instill lessons of compassion and hard work that other types of school fundraisers provide.